Tim Miller (political strategist)

-Tim Miller (born December 25, 1981) is an American political commentator, writer and former political consultant.
+Tim Miller (born December 25, 1981) is an American political commentator and former political consultant.
 He was communications director for the Jeb Bush 2016 presidential campaign, but that year became an early and prominent Republican critic of Donald Trump.

-Miller is a writer-at-large for the Never Trump opinion website The Bulwark and, having succeeded Charlie Sykes in 2023, host for the Bulwark's daily podcast, and contributes as an MSNBC analyst.
+Miller is a writer-at-large for the Never Trump opinion website The Bulwark and has hosted for The Bulwarks daily podcast since 2023.
+He contributes as an MS NOW analyst.

 Early life

-In 2000, Miller graduated from Regis Jesuit High School in Aurora, Colorado, and in 2004 he graduated from George Washington University with a BA in political science.
+In 2000, Miller graduated from Regis Jesuit High School in Aurora, Colorado, and in 2004, he graduated from George Washington University with a Bachelor of Arts degree in political science.

 McCain and Bush campaigns

 A native of Littleton, Colorado, Miller started out in Republican politics as an intern working on the 1998 Colorado gubernatorial election.
 He later earned a bachelor's degree from the George Washington University School of Media and Public Affairs.

 Miller was an Iowa staffer for John McCain in the 2008 Republican Party presidential primaries, and later served as national press secretary for the Jon Huntsman 2012 presidential campaign.
 In his role with the Huntsman campaign, Miller was credited by Esquire for making its daily email to reporters "surprisingly hip".
 After the primary, Miller joined the Republican National Committee as its liaison to Mitt Romney's 2012 presidential campaign.

 He was hired in 2015 by former Florida governor Jeb Bush as a senior adviser to Bush's presidential exploratory committee, Right to Rise political action committee (PAC), and went on to act as the communications director for Bush's presidential campaign.
 During the campaign, Miller drew notice as a "vocal critic" of Donald Trump.
 Following a 2016 South Carolina Republican primary debate, Miller followed Trump around the spin room heckling him until Miller was "hip-checked" by Trump campaign strategist Corey Lewandowski.